-“For a while, it was lounge music with a specific type of fanatics.
-As the music of the elite, it visually represents the members of this first class.
+“For a while, it was lounge music with a specific type of fans.
+As the music of the elite, it visually represents the members of this class.
 Today, this is changing.
 The urbanization of the country is evolving, and there are more and more musical rhythms, including hip-hop, that visually represent those who produce them.”

 For example, Racine music shows rustic imagery that reflects its target audience.

 It is not only in the Konpa that the focus is on performers of lighter complexion.
 In Haiti, women with kinky hair or dreadlocks rarely appear in advertisements.